hitokiri-mata/katacoda-courses/kubernetes-pipelines/harbor/step2-registry.md

 Assign an environment variable to the common registry location.

 `export REGISTRY=127.0.0.1:31500`{{execute}}

-This chart bootstraps a Harbor instance consisting of several deployed components.
-To get a complete status of the deployment availability run this inspection.

-`watch kubectl get deployments,pods,services --namespace harbor`{{execute}}

-Once complete, the Pods will move to the _running_ state.
-The Harbor server takes about 2 minutes to start.
-The Deployments will eventually move to the _Available (1)_ state.
-Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.

 Once the registry is serving, inspect the contents of the empty registry.